RotherOSS/otobo-docker/README.md

 ### COMPOSE_PROJECT_NAME

 The project name is used as a prefix for the generated volumes and containers.
-Must be set because the compose file is located in scripts/docker-compose and thus docker-compose would be used per default.
+Must be set because the compose file is located in docker-compose and thus docker-compose would be used per default.

 ### COMPOSE_PATH_SEPARATOR